it-at-m/opensource.muenchen.de/overview.md

 # Overview

-A full overview of all the open source software that is used, improved and/or published by the Landeshauptstadt München.
+A complete overview of all open source software used, improved and/or published by the City of Munich.

-Feel free to filter by the available tags below.
+Feel free to use the filter function with the tags available below.

 <ClientOnly>